hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ![](/img/iam-document-example-1-tenant-1-1a.jpg "Example 1: ACME Corp.")

 Customer ACME Corp. has users spread around the globe.
 The users' email addresses all take the form of [xyz@acmecorp.com.](mailto:xyz@acmecorp.com.)
 ACME Corp. has several departments that are also distributed around the globe.
-ACME Corp. wishes to use HPE GreenLake Private Cloud Enterprise to create and manage virtual machines and containers on behalf of the various departments.
+ACME Corp. wishes to use HPE GreenLake for Private Cloud Enterprise to create and manage virtual machines and containers on behalf of the various departments.
 They also wish to use HPE GreenLake for ML Ops to examine their internal data and perform AI operations upon it and use HPE GreenLake for containers to run a sales application.

 The ACME Corp. departments include: